codingbyfreddish/Portfolio-Project-1/README.md

 The headers on all pages throughout the Website are using the Montserrat font while the main text is using the Source San Pro font.
 I choose these fonts because i thought they were a good match along with the black-on-white stylish colour scheme.

+### Imagery

+Images were choosen to be inclusive and show of a varity of different people to inhance that padel is a sport for everyone.
+Size and placement may vary depeding on image and intendend devices displayed on.

 ## Features